 A written report including financial information was submitted prior to the meeting.
-Commissioner Wright asked why the referee costs and other costs are so high and Ms. Fuentes said NYSA added a new age play (6 year olds) and NYSA is developing a long term and higher quality referees.
+Commissioner Wright asked why the referee costs are so high and Ms. Fuentes said NYSA added a new age play (6 year olds) and NYSA is developing a long term and higher quality referees.